 A less often encountered reason for a sticky dough is the use of malt as an ingredient in the dough.
 More specifically, the use of diastatic (enzyme active) malt.
 If the flour you’re using is un-malted and you are just trying to provide a normal malt level to help fermentation and promote crust color development during baking, all that is needed is 0.25 percent of a 20-degree Lintner value dry malt powder.
 But of recent I have seen a number of cases where malt syrup is being added to the dough to provide a unique flavor to the finished crust.
 In these cases the amount of malt syrup can be two percent or more.
 If the malt product is diastatic it will hydrolyze too much of the starch into sugar making for a sticky dough that cannot be corrected.
 In this case just make sure the malt syrup you are planning to use is a non-diastatic malt syrup — which is really nothing more than a type of sugar syrup that provides a uniquely different flavor to the baked crust — and you’ll be just fine.

-Tom Lehmann is a former director at the American Institute of Baking in Manhattan, Kansas and Pizza Today’s resident dough expert.
+The late Tom Lehmann was a former director at the American Institute of Baking in Manhattan, Kansas and Pizza Today’s longstanding resident dough expert.